In This Article

-I had to lower my expectations and pay a price, but overall, I love where I live and managed to find it against all odds.
+I had to lower my expectations and pay a price, but overall, I loved my first real apartment and managed to find it against all odds.
 If you find yourself in a similar position, try to accept your feelings, but also trust yourself.
 Thinking that a roommate would expedite or ease the process is simply not true.
-I promise the anxiety of the hunt will actually prep you to better navigate the other smaller stresses on your own, like finding an emergency locksmith and plumber or paying utilities by yourself.
-Building self-sufficiency is just a growing pain that'll help you earn your own trust and take better care of yourself.
+I promise the anxiety of the hunt will actually prep you to better navigate the other smaller stresses on your own, like finding an emergency locksmith and plumber or paying utilities and other bills by yourself (honestly, it can even make the emergencies easier since you only have to worry about yourself).
+And more importantly, building self-sufficiency is just a growing pain that'll help you earn your own trust and take better care of yourself.

 Improved Social Life

 One of the most common concerns about living alone is that you won't have a social life anymore.
 I assure you this is not the case.
-Since I know my apartment will always be empty unless I'm in it, alone time is less precious and social interactions are more valuable.
-When I lived with a roommate I didn't know or get along with that well, I'd let our small talk count toward my daily quota of human interaction, which wasn't the best idea.
-And when I lived with my friends, it was so easy to hang out that I didn't make as much of an effort to mix things up with different kinds of people, even though that's really important to me.
-Plus, now I cherish our time together more.
+When I lived alone, I knew my apartment would always be empty unless I was in it, so alone time was less precious, and social interactions were more valuable.
+When I lived with a roommate I didn't know and another one I didn't get along with that well, I'd let our small talk count toward my daily quota of human interaction, which wasn't the best idea.
+And when I lived with my friends, and later with my partner, it was so easy to hang out that I didn't make as much of an effort to mix things up with different kinds of people, even though that's really important to me.
+Plus, spending time with people you don't live with will make you cherish your time together more.

-If socializing isn't built into your day, you'll be more motivated to seek connections, whether it's through social interactions, community-based activities, attending fun events, keeping in touch with long-distance friends, dating, or even just exploring your own passions more.
-It definitely depends on your personality, but being a solo dweller makes it a lot easier for me to actively nurture the relationships I value, no matter how tempting my Netflix queue may be.
+What I'm trying to say is that if socializing isn't built into your day, you'll be more motivated to seek connections, whether it's through social interactions, community-based activities, attending fun events, keeping in touch with long-distance friends, dating, or even just exploring your own passions more.
+It definitely depends on your personality, but being a solo dweller made it a lot easier for me to actively nurture the relationships I valued, no matter how tempting my Netflix queue was.